mcconnell-joe/Projects/README.md

 # Projects
-## This repository is designed to show several projects that display coding knowledge ability and understanding.
+## This repository is designed to show several projects that display coding knowledge, ability, and understanding.
 # **Full Inheritance**
 Full Inheritance is a project that I worked on in school.
 This program is designed to test your ability to apply core coding principals focusing on Polymorphism and inheritance.